UMI3D/UMI3D-SDK-Documentation/docs/pages/how-to/group-assets-library.md

-# How-to: Group assets in an asset library
+# Group assets in an asset library

 Using assets libraries makes it possible to store the required asset for an environment on the client side.
 So, it does help a lot with speeding up the loading the same environment several times.

+## Define the library

-## Create a new asset library as a ScriptableObject.
+Create a new asset library as a ScriptableObject

 ![image.png](/img/group-assets-library-so.png)